llm-bible/llm-bible.github.io/_publications/mehrdad2024large.markdown

 bibkey: mehrdad2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.00247"}
-tags: ['Prompting', 'RAG', 'Applications', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'RAG', 'Prompting', 'Applications']
 ---
 High relevance of retrieved and re-ranked items to the search query is the cornerstone of successful product search, yet measuring relevance of items to